hcholab/k-salsa/README.md

 3. To train with your newly defined dataset, simply use the flag `--dataset_type my_data_encode`.

 ### Preparing your Generator
-In this work, we use rosinality's [StyleGAN2 implementation](https://github.com/rosinality/stylegan2-pytorch).
+In this work, we use [StyleGAN2-ADA implementation](https://github.com/NVlabs/stylegan2-ada-pytorch).

 If you wish to use your own generator trained using NVIDIA's implementation there are a few options we recommend:
    Using NVIDIA's StyleGAN-ADA PyTorch implementation.